 - 3 oz soda water

-- Add the rhubarb syrup, rum, and lime juice to a shaker with ice.
+- Add the syrup, rum, and lime juice to a shaker with ice.
 Shake until well chilled.

 - Fill a tall glass with ice.
 Pour in the chilled drink then top off the glass with soda water.